arthurdouillard/arthurdouillard.github.io/_posts/2017-09-27-activation_functions.md

 When the sigmoid saturates at either 0 or 1, the gradient is close to 0.
-In a [3 dimensions representation](https://en.wikipedia.org/wiki/Gradient_descent#/media/File:Gradient_ascent_(surface).png) it means that we are, respectively, in a local minimum (bottom of a valley) or local maximum (on top of a plateau.)
+In a [3 dimensions representation](https://en.wikipedia.org/wiki/Gradient_descent#/media/File:Gradient_ascent_(surface).png) it means that we are, respectively, at a local maximum (on top of a plateau) or at a local minimum (bottom of a valley.)
 During backpropagation this zero-valued gradient will not help to learn anything.

 **Sigmoid output not centered**:

-The signal coming into a neuron is always positive, thus the sigmoid will also outputs only positive values.
+The signal coming out of a neuron is always positive, thus the sigmoid will also outputs only positive values.

 Because of this, during backpropagation the values added to all the weights will